 I love you.
 I miss you.

 At the risk of anthropic bias, I am going to assume that you have learned how to read since I last saw you.
-Also, in case you are somehow literate but have still yet to learn what anthropic bias is, an example of anthropic bias is a person assuming that the spirit of their dead dog would learn to read English on their Heavenly free time, instead of doing dog things like chewing bones – you never chewed bones in life, so why start now? – or angelic things like flying.
+Also, in case you are somehow literate but still have yet to learn what anthropic bias is, an example of anthropic bias is a person assuming that the spirit of their dead dog can learn to read English in their Heavenly free time, instead of doing dog things like chewing bones – you never chewed bones in life, so why start now? – or angelic things like flying.
 As you may have noticed, that is exactly the scenario happening presently.
-I’m sorry if I’m being a haughty human, but you should be grateful that I’m using big words instead of baby talk; I remember how you used to tilt your head all sorts of directions, as though, when my voice dropped an extra octave, every vowel lasted far longer than it should have, and every other word was accompanied by a multitude of kisses, flipping back your floppy ears would help you understand my meaning better.
+I’m sorry if I’m being a haughty human, but you should be grateful that I’m using big words instead of baby talk; I remember how you used to tilt your head in all sorts of directions, as though, when my voice dropped an extra octave, every vowel lasted far longer than it should have, and every other word was accompanied by a multitude of kisses, flipping back your floppy ears to help you understand my meaning better.
 You can certainly forgive me for thinking that you might be a little confused by language now, considering your lack of education except for me reading Plato to you or watching Star Trek together on the couch.

 Of course, we also both know that I should not be insulting your intelligence.
-Mom, Dad, and I still tell people the true story that, the day after we got you, someone stole dad’s identity and tried to withdraw all our savings from the bank.
+Mom, Dad, and I still tell people the true story of how the day after we got you, someone stole dad’s identity and tried to withdraw all our savings from the bank.
 And, even if we could never prove it, we know that it was you who really did it.
 It was the great work of my pre-teen years trying to prove your corrupt intentions.
 I know that’s the real reason that you used to watch me sleep: you always had to stay four paws ahead.
 In the meantime, until you are posthumously convicted for causing the blackout during Beyonce’s 2013 Super Bowl performance, allow me to conjecture what the afterlife has been like for you:

 Sure, you managed to cute your way into heaven.
 At first, nobody suspected a thing.
 All the saints thought that you were a good boy.
 All the angels admired your beautiful, dappled coat and big eyes–they were always too aesthetically minded, in my opinion.
 You pretended to be timid when you first went to the big dog park in the sky, but, like Sheev Palpatine in Star Wars, you had other intentions.
 You thought it was no coincidence that God is Dog spelled backward.
 Naturally, upon these grounds–again, I suppose that I am assuming here that you can now not only read but also spell–you decided to wage war with God and all his Holy host to make the Kingdom of Heaven your own.
 I imagine that that did not work out yet, although, if it did, more power to you.
 You were cast into Pandemonium, where you were taken in by a pack of demons–as a Dachshund, a wiener dog, a hot dog with four legs is surely not out of place on the shores of the lake of fire.
 And at first, you managed to cute your way up the ranks of Hell too.
 You did well for yourself, until finally you waged war against Satan and his unsavory fiends.
 And this time you definitely won and are now the Lord of All Darkness.